 What You Will Need Before You Call

-Before contacting an agent, you should have the following information about your mother or father, as this will be required to get an accurate quote and apply for coverage.
+Before contacting an agent, you should have the following information about your mother or father.
+This information will be required to get an accurate life insurance quote and apply for coverage.

 - Height & Weight

 - Phone number